Why is The Valley of The Kings So Important?

 The main use of Valley of the Kings was for burials mainly from 1539 BC to 1075 BC.
 The valley contains about 63 tombs of different rulers, pharaohs, and queens of the old kingdom starting from Thutmose I and ends with Ramses XI.

-In the West Valley: there are only four known burials such as the tomb number 22, which belongs to the great Egyptian pharaoh, Amenhotep III, the tomb of Ay, the unfinished burial of Akhenaten, and the storage chamber for Amenhotep III’s tomb.
-That’s why the Valley is considered to be an important destination for tourists during their Egypt tour packages or Nile cruises holidays.
+There are only four known burials such as the tomb number 22, which belongs to the great Egyptian pharaoh, Amenhotep III, the tomb of Ay, the unfinished burial of Akhenaten, and the storage chamber for Amenhotep III’s tomb.
+That’s why the Valley of the Kings is considered to be an important destination for tourists during their Egypt Nile cruise packages.

-The Most Famous Tombs of Valley of the Kings
+Discover The Mysterious Tombs of The Valley of The Kings

 King Thutmose I Tomb: was the first ancient pharaoh to be buried in the Valley of the Kings.
 He knew that the pyramid tombs before were robbed so he decided to be buried in an isolated secret location away from everyone, which was the Valley of the Kings.
 The architect of the valley was Ineni, who wrote on the walls of Thutmose’s tomb: “No one seeing, no one knowing”.